-- An undergraduate degree from a recognized educational institution: normally a four-year Bachelor's degree (preferably in business, engineering or computing science); students with a three-year degree (for example, Concordia's three-year B.Sc.) may be admissible but may be required to take qualifying courses; students with an applied degree plus three years of work experience (in addition to the work experience which was part of the applied degree) may also be considered for admission. - An admission grade point average (AGPA) of at least 3.0 (on Concordia's 4-point scale) or equivalent on the most recently completed 60 credits. - 3.
+- An undergraduate degree from a recognized educational institution: normally a four-year Bachelor's degree (preferably in business, engineering or computing science); students with a three-year degree (for example, Concordia's three-year BSc) may be admissible but may be required to take qualifying courses; students with an applied degree plus three years of work experience (in addition to the work experience which was part of the applied degree) may also be considered for admission. - An admission grade point average (AGPA) of at least 3.0 (on Concordia's 4-point scale) or equivalent on the most recently completed 60 credits. - 3.
 A security clearance. - 4.
 Demonstrated fulfilment of Concordia's English Language Requirement, section 13.1.1.C. - 5.
 A minimum grade of 3.0 on a general Network Technology course and 3.0 on an Operating Systems course or equivalent knowledge.
 Concordia reserves the right to assess equivalent courses from other institutions.
-A student may also challenge that he or she has obtained the knowledge from this course as a result of course work, work experience, or other experience.
+A student may also challenge that he or she has obtained the knowledge from this course as a result of coursework, work experience, or other experience.
 In these cases, the student will be allowed to write a qualifying exam for one or both of these courses (a fee is charged for this service).
-If successful in this entrance exam (a mark not less than 3.0), the student would be admitted to the program provided he or she meets all other requirements. - An interview in which the candidate is assessed for suitability for the program. - 7.
+If successful in this entrance exam (a mark not less than 3.0), the student would be admitted to the program provided he or she meets all other requirements. - 6.
 Students who graduated from the After-Degree Diploma in Information Systems Security (ADDISS) Program may apply and request advanced standing in the courses they took in the program, provided they have a minimum GPA of 3.0 in the ADDISS program with no mark less than C+.
 Concordia reserves the right to assess and determine admissibility.
 Students must demonstrate that they have worked in and remain current in the field.
+ADDISS graduates from 2004 or earlier will not necessarily be given advanced standing in all previously completed courses.